antonioyv502/3-bit-ALU/README.md

 ## 🔧 Features
 - 3-bit inputs and outputs
-- Supports addition, subtraction, AND, OR, equal, less than, and greater than operations
+- Supports addition, subtraction, AND, OR, XOR, equal, less than, and greater than operations
 - Output flags: Carry out, Zero

 ## Operation Select Lines